-The 72-hour Frequency is a reasonable interval to trend LEAKAGE and recognizes the importance of early leakage detection in the prevention of accidents.
+The 72 hour Frequency is a reasonable interval to trend LEAKAGE and recognizes the importance of early LEAKAGE detection in the prevention of accidents.

-This SR verifies that primary to secondary LEAKAGE is less or equal to 150 gallons per day through any one SG.
+This SR verifies that primary to secondary LEAKAGE is less than or equal to 150 gpd through any one SG.
 Satisfying the primary to secondary LEAKAGE limit ensures that the operational LEAKAGE performance criterion in the Steam Generator Program is met.
 If this SR is not met, compliance with LCO 3.4.17, "Steam Generator Tube Integrity," should be evaluated.
-The 150 gallons per day limit is measured at room temperature as described in Reference 5.
+The 150 gpd limit is measured at room temperature as described in Reference 5.
 The operational LEAKAGE rate limit applies to LEAKAGE through any one SG.
 If it is not practical to assign the LEAKAGE to an individual SG, all the primary to secondary LEAKAGE should be conservatively assumed to be from one SG.

 The Surveillance is modified by a Note which states that the Surveillance is not required to be performed until 12 hours after establishment of steady state operation.
-For RCS primary to secondary LEAKAGE determination, steady state is defined as stable RCS pressure, temperature, power level, pressurizer level, and reactor coolant drain tank and IRWST levels.
+For RCS primary to secondary LEAKAGE determination, steady state is defined as stable RCS pressure, temperature, power level, pressurizer level, and reactor coolant drain tank and IRWST levels, and makeup and letdown flows.

-The Surveillance Frequency of 72 hours is a reasonable interval to trend primary to secondary LEAKAGE and recognizes the importance of early leakage detection in the prevention of accidents.
+The Surveillance Frequency of 72 hours is a reasonable interval to trend primary to secondary LEAKAGE and recognizes the importance of early LEAKAGE detection in the prevention of accidents.
 The primary to secondary LEAKAGE is determined using continuous process radiation monitors or radiochemical grab sampling in accordance with the EPRI guidelines (Ref.
 5).

-REFERENCES 1.
-10 CFR 50, Appendix A GDC 30.

-- 2. Regulatory Guide 1.45, May 1973. - 3.
+- 1. 10 CFR 50, Appendix A GDC 30. - 2.
+Regulatory Guide 1.45, Revision 0, "Reactor Coolant Pressure Boundary Leakage Detection Systems," May 1973. - 3.
 FSAR Chapter 15, "Accident Analyses." - 4.
-NEI-97-06 "Steam Generator Program Guidelines." - 5.
-EPRI, "Pressurized Water Reactor Primary-to-Secondary Leak Guidelines."
+Nuclear Energy Institute, NEI-97-06, "Steam Generator Program Guidelines." - 5.
+Electric Power Research Institute, (EPRI), "Pressurized Water Reactor Primary-to-Secondary Leak Guidelines."